tdunn19/dpd_mc/README.md

 ---------

 Version 1.1 (May 23, 2013)
-	- some efficiency changes:
+*	some efficiency changes:
-		- a new cell list will only be generated when a particles moves into a new cell
+*	a new cell list will only be generated when a particles moves into a new cell
-		- new energies will only be calculated for
+*	new energies will only be calculated for

-Versoin 1.0 (May 20, 2013)
+Version 1.0 (May 20, 2013)
+*	employed cell list method of calculation